 A WAN provider gives a link to the user.
-The user device (e.g., Wifi Router) terminated the link on the WAN port.
+The user device (e.g., Wifi Router) terminated the connection on the WAN port.
 There are various options to connect to the WAN provider.
 It could be a DHCP, Point to Point, or via public IP.
-Most companies are having public IPs so that anyone can connect to the company network from anywhere.
-The public IPs are assigned by the WAN or Internet providers.
+Most companies have public IPs so that anyone can connect to the company network from anywhere.
+The WAN or Internet providers assign the public IPs.

-Two companies can connect their LANs to each other using a VPN router.
+A company can connect its LANs using a VPN router.
 With VPN, there will be a tunnel set up between two locations.
 It will make communication secure too.

-- A LAN covers a small geographical area such as an office, floor, or building.
-While WAN can cover areas that can be bigger than multiple countries.
+- Local area networks (LANs) cover a relatively small geographical area, such as an office, floor, or building.
+The WAN has the ability to cover areas even larger than multiple countries at the same time.

 - The setup cost is less in LAN as it needs only fewer devices.
 With WAN, the setup cost is higher because it requires lots of hardware and other resources.

 - Uses fewer technologies, e.g., ethernet, etc. A WAN needs to cover a long-distance transmission.
 For that, it uses Frame Relay, etc.

-- Totally for private use, no sharing, while WAN can be shared with multiple users.
+- Totally for private use, with no sharing, while WAN can be shared with multiple users.

-- Bandwidth is very high in LAN, WAN are shared and long-distance, so offers a lower bandwidth.
+- Bandwidth is very high in LAN, while a WAN is shared and long-distance, offering a lower bandwidth.